Slade on Stage

-Slade on Stage is the third live album by the British rock band Slade.
-It was recorded at Newcastle City Hall on 18 December 1981 and released almost a year later on 11 December 1982.
-The album, produced by the band, reached No. 58 in the UK.
+Slade on Stage is the third live album by the British rock band Slade, released by RCA on 3 December 1982.
+The album, which was recorded at Newcastle City Hall on 18 December 1981, reached number 58 in the UK charts.

 Background

 Following Slade's performance at the Reading festival in 1980, interest in the band was revived and a major record deal with RCA signed.
 During the tour to promote the band's 1981 album Til Deaf Do Us Part, the band decided to record their concert at Newcastle City Hall on the RAK mobile.
 Produced and mixed at Portland Studios in London, Slade on Stage was released in December 1982 and reached No. 58 in the UK.